ubc-library-rc/gis-ArcGIS-Storymap/index.md

 At the end of this workshop, you will be able to:
 - Configure design and themes
-- Add basic Storymap features
+- Add basic Story Map features
-- Embed medias in Storymap
+- Embed medias in Story map
 - Embed immersive content
-- Publish and share the Storymap
+- Publish and share the Story Map

 ## Setup